jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 An implementation of the `Flp` interface in {{Section 7.1 of !VDAF}} is required.
-This object implements a zero-knowledge proof system used to verify that the measurement conforms to the data type required by the application.
-The Client generates a proof that its measurement is valid and sends secret shares of this proof to each Aggregator.
+This object implements a zero-knowledge proof system used to verify that the measurement conforms to the data type required by the application: for weighted heavy hitters ({{weighted-heavy-hitters}}), FLPs are used to check the weight; in aggregateion-by-labels ({{aggregation-by-labels}}), they are used to check the measurement itself.

+The Client generates a proof and sends secret shares of this proof to each Aggregator.
 Verification is split into two phases.
-In the first phase, each Aggregator "queries" its share of the measurement and proof to obtain its "verifier share".
+In the first phase, each Aggregator "queries" its share of the value and proof to obtain its "verifier share".
 In the second phase, the Aggregators sum up the verifier shares and use the sum to decide if the input is valid.

 ## Verifiable IDPF (VIDPF) {#vidpf}

-Function secret sharing (FSS) allows secret sharing of the output of a function `f()` into additive shares, where each function share is represented by a separate key {{GI14}}.
-These keys enable their respective owners to efficiently generate an additive share of the function’s output `f(x)` for a given input `x`.
-Distributed Point Functions (DPF) are a particular case of FSS where `f()` is a "point function" for which `f(x) = beta` if `x` equals `alpha` and `0` otherwise for some `alpha, beta`.
+Function secret sharing {{GI14}} allows secret sharing of the output of a function `f()` into additive shares, where each function share is represented by a separate key.
+These keys enable the Aggregators to efficiently generate an additive share of the function’s output `f(x)` for a given input `x`.
+Distributed Point Functions (DPF) are a particular case of function secret sharing where `f()` is a "point function" for which `f(x) = beta` if `x` equals `alpha` and `0` otherwise for some `alpha`, `beta`.

 An IDPF ({{Section 8.1 of !VDAF}}) generalizes DPF by secret-sharing an "incremental point function".
 Here we take `alpha` to be a bit string of